About Spark Success

 There are many ways to a great future including some college, apprenticeships, internships, industry-recognized certificates, college degrees, on-the-job training—a whole range of ways to build a good career.
 And these options can be combined over time.

-Spark Success is a campaign ignited by four West Michigan intermediate school districts (Allegan, Kent, Muskegon, and Ottawa) in partnership with the Doug & Maria DeVos Foundation to raise awareness of the multiple paths to successful careers and happy lives.
+Spark Success was ignited by four West Michigan intermediate school districts (Allegan, Kent, Muskegon, and Ottawa) in partnership with the Doug & Maria DeVos Foundation to raise awareness of the multiple paths to successful careers and happy lives.

 Frequently Asked Questions